baratgabor/SuffixTree/.github/README.md

 }
 ```

-*(As you can observe, I call the active node 'active parent'; it seemed to make more sense in my implementation.)*

-Essentially everything boils down to the following fundamental operations:

-- Move down in tree while possible, extending the edge.
-Aka. 'implicit' insertion cycle.
-- When implicit fails, and there is an edge, split edge at Active Point, and activate the new branch node.
-- Insert a new explicit leaf for the current input character at the active node.
-- Rescan to set the Active Point to the correct next position.

-### Storage
+### Implementation details

-I used a central hashtable-based approach instead of per-node storage, which should improve the data locality and decrease the memory footprint of nodes, plus perform better with large alphabets than e.g. linked list based designs, but probably doesn't matter much.
-The hashing key I used is a value tuple that combines the node reference and the character ID of the edge (I store edge information in the nodes to cut down on implementation complexity and pointer dereferencing).
+There are a multitude of ways to implement suffix trees, especially with respect to the storage model and the representation of nodes/edges.
+This implementation has the following characteristics:

-This hashtable/dictionary based storage was inspired by [Kurtz's paper](https://bioinformatics.cs.vt.edu/~easychair/multigenome_comparisons/Kurtz_SWPracticeandExperiment_1999.pdf), but for now I implemented it with reference type nodes.
+- **Central hashtable based storage:** Inspired by [Kurtz's paper](https://bioinformatics.cs.vt.edu/~easychair/multigenome_comparisons/Kurtz_SWPracticeandExperiment_1999.pdf), but for now I implemented it with reference type nodes.
+Performs better for large alphabets than e.g. linked list or array based storage.

-Additionally, I converted my implementation to store suffix links externally as well, in another singular dictionary, which resulted in a very lean `Node` footprint.
-This is especially useful because I didn't employ a different representation for leaf nodes and branch nodes, so that link reference was taking up space in all node instances.
+- **No explicit edge representation:** I chose to forgo representing edges as separate entities, to cut down on the complexity and the potential added cost of dereferencing.
+I.e. nodes store the label boundaries.
+- **Externally stored suffix links:** I store suffix links too in a central dictionary, outside of the nodes.
+This leads to a very lean node footprint, but at the cost of some additional lookup time.

-I'll probably continue to add features, and experiment with some different designs – if my time allows.
+I plan to further refactor this implementation, to decouple the components and make them modular, add new features, try different designs, etc. – if my time allows.

 ### Tests

 The implementation is unit-tested with NUnit.
 The testing currently consists of a few simple static tests for build/lookup, plus dynamic tests involving randomly constructed strings and randomly selected lookup substrings, running over thousands of cycles.
 I don't know how to fully test suffix tree algorithms; but hopefully this dynamic testing will prove to be robust enough.

-# Plain-plain English explanation of Ukkonen's algorithm
+# Very plain English explanation of Ukkonen's algorithm

-I'm using the 'plain-plain' prefix jokingly, because I actually struggled to follow the widely referenced [Plain English StackOverflow explanation](https://stackoverflow.com/questions/9452701/ukkonens-suffix-tree-algorithm-in-plain-english/9513423#9513423).
+I'm using the 'very plain' prefix jokingly, because I actually struggled to follow the widely referenced [Plain English StackOverflow explanation](https://stackoverflow.com/questions/9452701/ukkonens-suffix-tree-algorithm-in-plain-english/9513423#9513423).
 While it's certainly a decent description, it took me days (and reading through several papers) to track down and understand the 'why' and 'how' parts of some key aspects of the algorithm.
+My struggle is the reason why I decided to write the explanation below.

-In the sections below there is **ZERO mention of 'Rules' and 'Observations'** (who needs rules, we're all cowboys here ;)), and everything is 100% focused on actually explaining/understanding the underlying reasons.
-So I hope it will prove to be a refreshing read.
+In the following sections there is **ZERO mention of 'Rules' and 'Observations'** (who needs rules, we're all cowboys here ;)), and everything is 100% focused on actually explaining/understanding the underlying *reasons*.

-Keep in mind that I did not intend this to be a full explanation.
-While I did have to cover some fundamentals to create have a reasonable narrative, but I tried to focus on aspects I found to be vague in other sources.
+I tried to focus on aspects I found to be vague in other sources.
 Thus, I think the most useful part of this text is the discussion of the [differences between rescanning and using suffix links](#differences-of-rescanning-vs-using-suffix-links), as this is what gave me a *lot* of headaches in my implementation.

 ***Please note that I'm not an expert on this subject, so the following sections may contain inaccuracies (or worse).
 If you encounter any, feel free to open an issue.***

-## Prerequisites

-This text assumes basic familiarity with the concept and rationale of *suffix trees*.
-This includes understanding the quadrating time complexity problem of their traditional naïve construction, what do they contain (the suffix structure and its representation as nodes and edges), and what are they generally used for.

-## Basic rationale of Ukkonen's algorithm
+## Basic rationale

-[Ukkonen's algorithm](https://www.cs.helsinki.fi/u/ukkonen/SuffixT1withFigs.pdf) is used for creating a traditionally expensively built suffix tree in a computationally cheap way – in linear time, compared to the quadratic time complexity of the naïve construction algorithm.

-This is essentially achieved by employing a few 'tricks', although if Ukkonen saw Arrested Development, he might insist these [aren't tricks, but illusions](https://www.youtube.com/watch?v=X1WSH0VzoaM) (apologies for the digression).
+Originally, suffix trees could be built with quadratic ($O(n^2)$) time complexity, which is quite prohibitive for a lot of uses.
+[Ukkonen's algorithm](https://www.cs.helsinki.fi/u/ukkonen/SuffixT1withFigs.pdf) reduces this time complexity to linear, essentially by employing a few 'tricks', although if Ukkonen saw Arrested Development, he might insist these [aren't tricks, but illusions](https://www.youtube.com/watch?v=X1WSH0VzoaM) (apologies for the digression).

-Additionally, the algorithm has 'on-line' property, which means we don't need to know the whole string in advance; the three can be built incrementally, character by character, from start to end.

-The resulting tree structure is the same as if we built a suffix tree naively by decrementally adding all full suffixes of the string, e.g. *ABCD*, *BCD*, *BC* and *D* for the string *'ABCD'*.
+With this algorithm we can extend the suffix tree character by character, from start to end, e.g. a suffix tree for the string *ABCD* can be built incrementally by adding *A*, *B*, *C*, and *D*.
+The resulting tree structure is the same as if we built it naively by decrementally adding all full suffixes of the string, e.g. adding *ABCD*, *BCD*, *BC*, and *D*.

 ## Open-ended leaf nodes and their limitations

 The most fundamental and easy to understand 'trick' is to realize we can just leave the end of the suffixes 'open', i.e. referencing the current length of the string instead of setting the end to a static value.
-This way when we proceed to add additional characters, those characters will be implicitly added to all suffix labels, without having to visit and update all of them.
+This way when we add additional characters, those characters will be implicitly added to all suffix labels, without having to visit and update all of them.

 *It's worth noting, though, that you don't have to use an actual reference type for the open end position.
 For simplicity you can use a regular `int` and just designate a special value (e.g. -1) that marks the position open.*

-But this open ending of suffixes works only for nodes which terminate the string, i.e. the leaf nodes in the tree structure.
+But this open ending of suffixes – for obvious reasons – works only for nodes that represent the end of the string, i.e. the leaf nodes in the tree structure.
 The branching operations we execute on the tree (the addition of new branch nodes and leaf nodes) won't propagate automatically everywhere they need to.

 *It's probably elementary, and wouldn't require mention, that repeated substrings don't appear explicitly in the tree, since the tree already contains these by virtue of them being repetitions; however, when the repetitive substring ends by encountering a non-repeating character, we need to create a branching at that point to represent the divergence from that point onwards.*